attack-monkey/Lean-Functional-Typescript/README.md

 const loop = () => unwrapValue(a => {
     console.log(`val before: ${a}`)
-    // This mutation event does not mutate the current macro - so logging before and after this line will yield the same value. mutateValue(a => a + 1)
+    // This mutation event does not mutate the current action - so logging before and after this line will yield the same value. mutateValue(a => a + 1)
     if (a < 12) loop()
     console.log(`val after: ${a}`)